Vinaypnaidu/CIFAR-10/README.md

+That's it.
 Congrats on finishing this project.
 I hope this tutorial was helpful in your journey of deep learning and PyTorch :) I would like to thank [Vishal R ](https://github.com/iVishalr) for his tutorial.
 Thanks to Kaggle for the GPU.

 ### Citations